A248/LibertyBans/CONTRIBUTING.md

 ## Repository filtering and prefixes

-While not strictly necessary from a security perspective, repository filtering prevents remote repositories from serving unexpected artifacts.
+While not strictly necessary from a security perspective, repository filtering improves efficiency and prevents remote repositories from serving unexpected artifacts.
 For example, the SpigotMC repository shouldn't be responsible for serving an artifact like `slf4j-api`, which is found on Maven Central.

 Repositories are managed in two places:
 1. In the `.mvn/rrf` directory.